poemich/eshop/README.md

 ## Reflection

-## 1. Reflection on SOLID Principles
+## 1. Explain what principles you apply to your project!

 ### 1. Single Responsibility Principle (SRP)